navozenko/LinqSpecs/README.md

 ### AdHocSpecification

 The AdHocSpecification is an alternative way to write a specification without writing a class.
 You should not abuse of them, and try to write those in a single place as explained above.
-Also AdHocSpecification doesn't implement Equals, so two AdHocSpecifications are equal only if they are the same instance.

 ```csharp
 var spec = new AdHocSpecification<Customer>(c => c.IsPreferred && !c.HasDebt);